Low-rank statistical finite elements for scalable model-data synthesis: Introduction

 StatFEM, instead, places a $\GP$ prior over the forcing of the PDE and focuses on updating solutions, combining methodology from Bayesian inversion~\cite{stuartInverseProblemsBayesian2010} and data assimilation~\cite{lawDataAssimilationMathematical2015}.
 As in Bayesian inversion, statFEM uses a Gaussian prior placed over a function inside of the governing PDE.
 Though instead of estimating the posterior distribution of this unknown function, statFEM proceeds to sequentially update the discretised PDE solution, as in data assimilation.
 However the model is not treated as a black-box function, as we embed the uncertainty inside of the PDE formulation, and discretise the stochastic dynamics.

-As presented, the statFEM methodology was not applicable to high-dimensional systems.
+As presented, applying the statFEM methodology to high-dimensional systems is challenging.
 For the successful adoption of statFEM a scalable formulation for high-dimensional model-data synthesis is required, and this is the focus of this paper, for, in particular, nonlinear, time-dependent problems.
 We build on the extended Kalman filter (ExKF, \cite{lawDataAssimilationMathematical2015}) method of~\cite{duffinStatisticalFiniteElements2021}, and study a scalable version of the statFEM methodology in the context of reaction-diffusion (RD) systems.
 To scale the method, we make a low-rank approximation to the posterior covariance matrix, and embed this within the ExKF; see~\cite{verlaanTidalFlowForecasting1997,gillijnsReducedRankTransform2006,rozierReducedOrderKalmanFilter2007,lawEvaluatingDataAssimilation2012}, for similar approaches.

-Common examples of low-rank filters are the particle filter \cite{doucetSequentialMonteCarlo2000} and the ensemble Kalman filter \cite{evensenEnsembleKalmanFilter2003}.
-However for high-dimensional systems the particle filter is known to suffer from particle collapse \cite{bengtssonCurseofdimensionalityRevisitedCollapse2008}, and the ensemble Kalman filter, whilst accurate for the mean, can fail to provide accurate uncertainty quantification (UQ) \cite{lawEvaluatingDataAssimilation2012}.
+Common examples of low-rank filters are the particle filter \cite{doucetSequentialMonteCarlo2000} and the ensemble Kalman filter (EnKF) \cite{evensenEnsembleKalmanFilter2003}.
+However for high-dimensional systems the particle filter is known to suffer from particle collapse \cite{bengtssonCurseofdimensionalityRevisitedCollapse2008}, and the ensemble Kalman filter, whilst accurate for the mean, can fail to provide accurate UQ \cite{lawEvaluatingDataAssimilation2012}.
 Our interest in the low-rank ExKF (LR-ExKF) is motivated by additional results in \cite{lawEvaluatingDataAssimilation2012}, which show that a low-rank extended Kalman filter can provide accurate UQ for regularly observed nonlinear dissipative systems, similar to what is considered here.